 The DIY Gigantic concrete Leaf Orb used this mix.
 It performed well at less than 1/2″ thick and the quick-setting allowed great workflow.

 Make sure to consider enough overlap as this will make the open-work structure strong.

 This product will also work well if you can wait a bit longer.
 Quikrete Vinyl Concrete Patcher also has additives to make it really strong but does not set as fast as the first 2.
 It has a window of 30 minutes of work time (conditions can affect it) and will be hard in 24 hours.
 It has good bonding abilities so layering works great as in this Giant Orb making.

 You can see it still is a fine mix but I’d say it feels a bit more sandy.
 It cures to a similar concrete colour to the Fastset.
 You can see a slight bit more texture in the final product.

 Sakrete Top’n Bond:

 This is another of the bonding mixes with great strength and it performs very much like the Quikrete Vinyl Patch.
-Sakrete Top’n Bond will work for the continuous building around an orb or casting of thin leaves.
-It will set in a day as well.
+Sakrete Top’n Bond will work for the continuous building around an orb shape (ball of some type) or casting of thin leaves.
+It will set & cure in about day as well.

 My 20″ Giant Orbs have lasted well through the canadian winters and are light enough to carry with one hand.
 Amazingly only 1/4″ thick.
-Stomping on it would likely break it but they are really ornamental garden sculpture.
+These are considered ornamental garden sculpture so if it was stepped on it would likely break.

-If you are still a bit apprehensive about working with concrete visit my tips post as it does not mean that you need to be ‘covered in concrete’ to make some easy treasures!
-Crafting with concrete is like making a cake mix that does not need baking… And you can keep it forever!
+If you are still a bit apprehensive about working with concrete visit my tips post.
+Believe me; it does not mean that you need to be ‘covered in concrete’ to make some easy concrete crafting treasures!
+Concrete crafting is like making a cake mix that does not need baking… And you can almost keep it forever!
+Concrete crafting – made simple…